 NICMAR is not AICTE and UGC approved, it doesn’t give you an MBA degree, but a PGP.
 If you are coming here for the right reasons, you will know that NICMAR doesn’t need to be any of those things.

-Neel Wagle, PGP-REUIM from National Institute of Construction Management and Research
+Neel Wagle, (Alumni NICMAR PGP-REUIM from National Institute of Construction Management and Research)

 NICMAR has been a pioneering institute offering postgraduate level education in specialized areas like construction management, project engineering and management, real estate management, infrastructure management and allied areas.
 NICMAR offers education through distance education and part-time modes also.